lharding/lsh-bin/README.md

 To use:

 - Before logout, shutdown, etc, invoke `sesh` with all your windows still open.
 A list of window names and associated desktop numbers will be saved at `~/.cache/sesh.state`.
-- After login and reloading apps, browser sessions, etc, invoke `sesh load, and it will move all you windows to the desktops specified in `~/.cache/sesh.state`.
+- After login and reloading apps, browser sessions, etc, invoke `sesh load`, and it will move all you windows to the desktops specified in `~/.cache/sesh.state`.
+- There is a function `munge` at the top of the script that is used to process window titles to eliminate volatile elements like GMail's message count or Slack's unread indicator.
+This is necessary since windows must be identified by title substring.

 ### scut (Super | Simple | Suckless) cut.